JetBrains-Research/DeepBugsPlugin/README.md

 Reports any function call with probably swapped arguments (supported only for calls with two arguments).

 ## Configuration
-DeepBugsPlugin computes the probability that a piece of code is an instance of a particular bug pattern.
-Then it reports possible bugs if the computed value is above a threshold.
+Code inspections compute the probability that a piece of code is an instance of a particular bug pattern.
+Then they report possible bugs if the computed value is above a threshold.
 Each code inspection uses its own threshold value.
 Thresholds are configurable and could be set manually in `Preferences/Settings | Tools | DeepBugsPython/DeepBugsJavaScript` or reset to the default state with the `Default` or `Default all` buttons.